 Electromyography (EMG) and nerve conduction studies (NCS) are tests that measure nerve and muscle function.
 In most cases, both tests are performed and NCS is often done first.

 The NCS portion of the test consists of mild electrical currents applied to some parts of your body.
 This helps determine how quickly impulses travel between your nerves.
 EMG determines muscle function.
 A fine needle on a wire is placed under the skin at each muscle testing site.
 This needle determines electrical muscle activity, though no electrical currents are applied with the needle.
-It is non-evasive, which means that the needle does not enter your bloodstream.
+It is non-invasive, which means that the needle does not enter your bloodstream.

 During the test, there will be wavy lines on the screen of the EMG machine.
 These lines represent how well your nerves and muscles are functioning and help Dr. Tashjian determine your test results.